 9210.4.5 Other Strategies and Tactics

-- Utilize daily phone calls or emails to provide updates. - Consider use of virtual online meetings to maximize direct participation and interaction with key officials and stakeholders. - Language Interpreters as needed.
+- Utilize daily phone calls or emails to provide updates. - Consider the use of virtual online meetings to maximize direct participation and interaction with key officials and involved or interested parties. - Language Interpreters as needed.

 VIP Tours